A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 As discussed above, an observation of the line in the direction of a dSph satellite of the Milky Way would be a `smoking gun' for the DM interpretation of the signal, due to the absence of X-ray emitting gas in these systems.
-Ref.~\cite{Neronov:14} has reported a search of the DM decay line in the stacked sample of dSph galaxies.
-Non-detection of the signal at 3.5~keV in the staked spectrum of dSph imposes a $2\sigma$ upper limit on the mixing angle at the level $\theta^2<1.1\times 10^{-11}$ and rules out the central value of $\theta^2$ reported in the Ref.~\cite{Bulbul:14} by more than $3-4\sigma$, depending on the assumption about the contribution of the Milky Way to the line signal.
+Ref.~\cite{Malyshev:2014xqa} has reported a search of the DM decay line in the stacked sample of dSph galaxies.
+Non-detection of the signal at 3.5~keV in the staked spectrum of dSph imposes a $2\sigma$ upper limit on the mixing angle at the level $\theta^2<1.1\times 10^{-11}$ and rules out the central value of $\theta^2$ reported in the Ref.~\cite{Bulbul:2014sua}.
+The significance of this conclision is claimed to be $3-4\sigma$, depending on the assumption about the contribution of the Milky Way to the line signal.
+The anaylsis in Ref.~\cite{Horiuchi:2013noa}, which is claimed to be more constraining, only leads to a $1-2\sigma$ discrepancy.

 Most recently, a data from a very long ($\sim$ 1.4 Msec) XMM-Newton observation of Draco dSph has become available.
 A statistically significant emission line from Draco dSph has not been detected ~\cite{Jeltema:2015mee,Ruchayskiy:2015onc}.
 This limits the lifetime of a decaying DM to $\tau>(7-9)\times 10^{27}$~sec at 95\% CL the interval corresponds to the uncertainty of the DM column density in the direction of Draco).
-However, the analysis in \cite{Ruchayskiy:2015onc} found a positive spectral residual (above the carefully modeled continuum) at $E=3.54\pm0.06$~keV with a $2.3\sigma$ significance in the spectrum of the EPIC PN camera, which has the highest sensitivity of the three.
+However, the analysis in \cite{Ruchayskiy:2015onc} found a positive spectral residual (above the carefully modeled continuum) at $E=3.54\pm0.06$~keV with a $2.3\sigma$ significance in the spectrum of the EPIC PN camera.
 The two MOS cameras show less-significant or no positive deviations, consistently within $1\sigma$ with PN~\cite{Ruchayskiy:2015onc}.
-An analysis of the same data by other authors in \cite{Jeltema:2015mee} found no excess near 3.5 keV in any of the three EPIC instruments.
+An analysis of the same data by other authors in~\cite{Jeltema:2015mee}, found no excess near 3.5~keV in any of the three EPIC instruments.
 As a result, the significance of the exclusion is currently under debate.